EU antitrust watchdog put to test with Vodafone, Hutchison deals

-PARIS/BRUSSELS European regulators will soon weigh in on two telecom acquisitions worth about 11.5 billion euros (9.7 billion pounds), in key test cases for a sector that executives believe needs consolidation to counter falling sales and boost network investments.
+PARIS/BRUSSELS European regulators will soon weigh in on two telecom acquisitions worth about 11.5 billion euros, in key test cases for a sector that executives believe needs consolidation to counter falling sales and boost network investments.

-Separately, Vodafone agreed to buy Germany's biggest TV provider Kabel Deutschland for 7.7 billion euros.
-The tie-up would create a strong integrated competitor to former-monopoly Deutsche Telekom which is likely to be seen as positive for competition.
+Separately, Vodafone (VOD.L) agreed to buy Germany's biggest TV provider Kabel Deutschland KD8Gn.DE for 7.7 billion euros.
+The tie-up would create a strong integrated competitor to former-monopoly Deutsche Telekom (DTEGn.DE) which is likely to be seen as positive for competition.

 But it could also set the country down a road to a risky duopoly, with Vodafone and Deutsche Telekom each retaining control of slightly more than a third of German mobile revenue and Vodafone gaining power in fixed-line communications.